Tomasfdel/flow_path_sensitive_formalization/README.md

 * **Predicates.agda**: Generation of program state predicates that are true for each assignment statement, also used in the typing rules. _(Section 5.4)_

 * **TypeSystem.agda**: Definition of the type system for transformed programs. _(Section 5.5)_

+**Examples**

+Set of example programs used to test some aspects of the type system.